S-Stephen/sails-hook-passport-cued/README.md

     logout: '/' //Logout successful
   },
   onUserCreated: function (user, providerInfos) {
-    //Send email for example
+    //Send email for example - not sure how to use these??
   },
   onUserLogged: function (session, user) {
-    //Set user infos in session for example
+    //Set user infos in session for example - not sure how to use these??
   },
   strategies: {
     local: {